nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 There is no field in the `Medication` profile that can be used to look up the linked `MedicationStatement`.

 ## FHIR profiles returned on query ##
-When a consumer system requests data on a clinical area the information is returned across a number of FHIR profiles.
+When a consumer system requests data on a clinical area the information may be returned across a number of FHIR profiles.
 Choosing which FHIR profiles to return is a balancing act between including enough linked profiles to give the consumer system a comprehensive response to their query but not including so many linked profiles as to swamp the consumer system with data.

 The three main considerations used to decide which data to return for each clinical area were: